 March 2017.
-Recent severe rains in Peru have resulted in deadly flooding along the coastal regions of Peru north and south of Lima.
-Flights in and out of Lima, transportation to and from Lima city center, and hotel accommodations in the city center are not affected.
+Severe rains in Peru resulted in deadly flooding along the coastal regions of Peru north and south of Lima.
+Flights in and out of Lima, transportation to and from Lima city center, and hotel accommodations in the city center were not affected.
 Travel to Cusco, Machu Picchu and Puerto Maldonado are unimpaired by these conditions.
 For full details visit Adios blog.

 June 24 is the official day of celebration in Cusco, Peru.
 But the last 2 weeks of June are jammed with performances, parades and the vibration of 100,000 people descending on one of the most impressive festivals in South America.
 Apparently, the Inca Sun God is one popular dude!
 Book your hotels early and get your train tickets and Machu Picchu entry tickets ASAP.
 For more information read Adios blog.